DarkionAvey/windhawk-taskbar-centered-condensed/README.md

 ---

-## 🛣️ Checklist
+## 🛣️ Potential roadmap

-1. ~~Use debounce to stop running the animations concurrently.~~ ✅
+1. ~~Use debounce to stop running the animations concurrently~~ ✅
+2. Proper "unloading" of mod.
-2. Taskbar dividers (partially implemented)
+3. Taskbar dividers (partially implemented)
-3. Move widget panel to the center
+4. Move widget panel to the center
-4. Public release
+5. Replace the taskbar weather widget with WebView for more interesting stuff to show
-5. Add support for custom taskbar icons
+6. Add support for custom taskbar icons
-6. Offset the 'StartMenu', 'ActionCenter', and 'WidgetPanel' layouts to where the taskbar is currently at
+7. Offset the 'StartMenu', 'ActionCenter', and 'WidgetPanel' layouts to where the taskbar is currently at

 ---